szym/unbootimg/README.markdown

 - Put `mydroid/repo/out/host/linux-x86/bin` in your path.
 Easiest way to do this
 is:

-    setpaths  # this is defined by Android build system `. build/envsetup.sh`
+    setpaths  # this is defined by Android build system: . build/envsetup.sh

 unbootimg depends (like mkbootimg) on libmincrypt for computing the SHA1, but this can easily be disabled in the source code.